-Created together with Gibson, the new version of the good old Raymond Weil Nabucco offers the same basic design as the model that was revealed back in 2007 when the Swiss brand presented the very first member of the family.
-It still comes in a generously proportioned body that combines steel, titanium and ceramic and almost dwarfs an average sporty chronograph currently available on the market.
+Created together with Gibson, the new version of the good old Raymond Weil Nabucco offers the same basic design as the model that revealed back in 2007 when the Swiss brand presented the very first member of the family.
+It still comes in a generously proportioned body that combines steel, titanium, and ceramic and almost dwarfs an average sporty chronograph currently available on the market.

 To my taste, the Nabucco Gibson looks a bit raw, a bit too in your face with the way it tries to let you know it is co-branded with a piece of the American legend.
-Although the way they use the famous “crown” inlay (actually, one of the most well-known headstock inlays when it comes to SGs, although people seem to differ in their opinions when it comes to the real name of the inlay: some prefer to call it “flower”, for example) in place of the original Arabic numeral at twelve o’clock is quite nice, the Gibson logo right above Raymond Weil’s own plaque looks a bit too adulating, there is a certain amount of lack of self-respect behind the move.
+Although the way they use the famous “crown” inlay (actually, one of the most well-known headstock inlays when it comes to SGs, although people differ in their opinions when it comes to the real name of the inlay: some prefer to call it “the flower”, for example) in place of the original Arabic numeral at twelve o’clock is nice, the Gibson logo right above Raymond Weil’s own plaque looks a bit too adulating, there is a certain amount of lack of self-respect behind the move.

-I don’t have any information as per its reliability, but have an impression that it may be a bit more difficult to be repaired in case you don’t live in a major city in a developed country: there may be just not enough qualified service persons to deal with such a mechanism.
+I don’t have any information as per its reliability, but have an impression that it may be a bit more difficult to be repaired in case you don’t live in a major city in a developed country: there maybe just not enough qualified service persons to deal with such a mechanism.

 Well, here comes the hard part.
-Although guitarists often hurt their backs quite badly staying for hours with an instrument that often weighs around ten or eleven pounds (I am not even counting the cable, strap, and a ponytail!), they are not often very sporty kind of guys that often, especially younger ones, have quite thin bones.
+Although guitarists often hurt their backs badly staying for hours with an instrument that often weighs around ten or eleven pounds (I am not even counting the cable, strap, and a ponytail!), they are not often very sporty kind of guys that often, especially younger ones, have thin bones.
 If you are one of them, you may be seriously disappointed by this timepiece.

 The problem is not only in the fact that the Nabucco measures whole 46 millimeters in diameter and is more than 15 millimeters thick.
-The real problem is that its lugs, while looking relatively short when compared to the overall bulkiness of the watch, are in fact quite long and massive taking almost all width of a normal person’s wrists.
+The real problem is that its lugs while looking relatively short when compared to the overall bulkiness of the watch, are in fact long and massive taking almost all width of a normal person’s wrists.

-The fact that the crown and push-pieces are, too, quite massive, as is the black “alligator-pattern” rubber strap (that looks absolutely tasteless, at that), doesn’t help either.
+The fact that the crown and push-pieces are, too, massive, as is the black “alligator-pattern” rubber strap (that looks absolutely tasteless, at that), doesn’t help either.

 I don’t actually criticize the choice of dimensions here: Raymond Weil keeps this collection alive for around eight years now and probably enjoys sales that are good enough to keep the model afloat, but I want you to understand what you are subscribing for: it is a huge watch that requires a big hand.

-As I have already noted, the dial’s styling was sacrificed for the sake of (co)-branding and either it is good or bad is for you to vote with your wallet.
+As I have already noted, the dial’s styling was sacrificed for the sake of (co)-branding, and either it is good or bad is for you to vote with your wallet.

 I can’t call it a study in legibility: the sub-dials and numerous hands almost always look cluttered and busy, but it does its main function well: it is contrast and there is enough lume, so you only need just a brief glance to read current time.

 I will also note that the usual black Superluminova on hands and hour markers is still there as is the usual date window between four and five o’clock (it is still too small to my taste).
-The chronograph hours and minutes hands at 6 and 3 o’clock respectively, as well as the central chronograph seconds hand, are still painted bright red as on their earlier model in black PVD-treated body, but you can always brag that it actually pays tribute to that “cherry red” color that was immortalized by AC/DC’s Angus Young.
+The chronograph hours and minutes hands at 6 and 3 o’clock respectively, as well as the central chronograph seconds hand, are still painted bright red as on their earlier model in black PVD-treated body, but you can always brag that it actually pays tribute to that “cherry red” color that immortalized by AC/DC’s Angus Young.